HanzeRacingDivision/Driverless/pygame map visualization/README.md

 - holding F (finish button) makes your cursor into a racing-finish flag (fun, right)
 - if there are 2 valid finish cones, a red (finish) line will be drawn between them
 - (currently) the car is a green box with a red arrow, indicating the forward direction

-how to run with a previously saved track (coneLog CSV file): <br/>
-- open the coneConnecting.py window and drag&drop the file in there  OR
-- use the command line and enter the coneLog filepath as an argument  OR
-- make a windows shortcut, put the location of your python installation at the start of the Target section of the properties of the windows shortcut and just drag&drop the file onto the shortcut <br/>

-running multiple ones in paralel: (not threaded (yet)) <br/>
-- use coneConnecting multi.py <br/>
-- it imports coneConnecting.py as a library and makes N by N instances of it <br/>
-- you can also use the multi sketch to import several coneLogs at once.
-It will automatically make enough instances <br/>